Trusted WordPress tutorials, when you need them most.

 • You can use WordPress on your own website and are in full control of your content.

-• The WordPress block editor is beginner-friendly and allows you to add rich content by inserting blocks into your posts.
+• The WordPress block editor is user-friendly and allows you to add rich content by inserting blocks into your posts.

 • You can add more features to your WordPress website using plugins.